Our inn by DNA and marriage was built in 1879 by Dr. Alfred Frederick Hambright (Hambrecht) - our Philadelphia, Lancaster, PA, and Prussia family.

 Some of our goals: Part of Marti and Stormy's team goals as disabled vets endorse robust green programs and the 1776 Farm - which included the installation of exterior solar to light the entire home with low voltage lighting, a 30' composting pen in usage, working side-by-side with Stormy on well and rain capture watering and numerous gardens for crops, flowers, and herbs to grow in.
 Eventually, they would like to take the house off the power grid and make their own energy.
 The museum building talks out loud on 540 AM radio.

-The house is always being painted in historic schemes and palette with Olympic Paints and Lowes and National Historic Preservation Trust colors- while the landscaping with numerous gardens is being done with additions brought from the Monticello.
+The house is always being painted in historical schemes, a palette with Olympic Paints from Lowes and National Historic Preservation Trust colors- while the landscaping with numerous gardens is being done with additions brought from the Monticello.
 Frederick Law Olmstead's palette was used for Nature & Earth room colors.
 National Historic Preservation Trust turquoise was used with Woodrow Wilson creme in the Baby Ruth room.

 The Inn and Mansion are part of the fame in America of Prussians (Germans) moving here from Prussia (Germany), with strong Christian beliefs after the bible's conversion to English in 1611.
 They will marry into the Scotch-Irish and English that live here and the American Indians (Asians).
 Since Chefs Marti and Stormy hold German, Scotch-Irish, English heritage, they enjoy celebrating all things.
 Eating German foods like bratwurst, sausages, sauerkraut, rotkohl, and more is just as fun as Haggis, Neeps, and Tatties or Shortbread!
 It is no small feat that the Bavarian Motor Works (BMW) has also built the only German plant (in history) outside of Germany - a stone's throw from the inn.
 The plant makes three BMW's that are not even made in Bavaria - these lands here are the only place on earth they are being made.
 This side of the family also did not align itself with the Hessians and King George III.